Enzyme Chemistry

 Conclusion

 Enzyme chemistry is a complex and challenging field of study, but it is also a fascinating and rewarding one.
-The study of enzymes has led to a greater understanding of the chemistry of life, and has provided a number of important applications in medicine, industry, and research.
+The study of enzymes has led to a greater understanding of the chemistry of life, and has provided a number of important applications in medicine, industry, research, and environmental science.